Pranshu2780/E-commerce/README.md

 Database: dbsqlite

 ### Todo
-1. To add payment option.
+1. To add payment option and add API.

 ### How to run project locally
 1. Install python and django on your local system.